Wall Street futures drop slightly as Asian shares fall back on weak oil prices

 China’s central bank has used various targeted moves to ease the crunch from the pandemic, which resulted in a 6.8% contraction in the economy in the last quarter.
 “As employment conditions remain weak and external demand is being held back by lockdowns elsewhere in the world, we think the People’s Bank will take further steps to prop up activity,” economists at Capital Economics said in a commentary.

-Australian resource companies were pulled lower by the weakness in oil prices.
-Benchmark U.S. crude for June delivery lost $1.20 to $23.83 per barrel in electronic trading on the New York Mercantile Exchange.
-It lost 50 cents to $25.03 per barrel on Friday.
-Brent crude, the international standard for pricing, gave up 52 cents to $27.56 per barrel.

-Friday's rally on Wall Street was driven by wisps of optimism over reports on early progress in a possible treatment for the coronavirus and moves by President Donald Trump to nudge states toward reopening businesses and other activities shut down to help stem the spread of the pandemic, which has killed more than 165,000 people and infected at least 2.4 million worldwide, 760,000 of them in the U.S.
+Friday's rally on Wall Street gained momentum on reports of early progress in a possible treatment for the coronavirus and moves by President Donald Trump to nudge states toward reopening businesses and other activities shut down to help stem the spread of the pandemic, which has killed more than 165,000 people and infected at least 2.4 million worldwide, 760,000 of them in the U.S.

-By early Monday, the futures for the S&P 500 and the Dow industrials had fallen 0.5%.

 Treasury yields remained extremely low.
-The yield on the 10-year Treasury edged lower, to 0.63% from 0.64%.
+The yield on the 10-year Treasury slipped to 0.62% from 0.64%.
 It started the year near 1.90%.
 Bond yields drop when their prices rise, and investors tend to buy Treasurys when they’re worried about the economy.

-The market’s gains were widespread Friday, across all 11 sectors that comprise the S&P 500, which has climbed more than 27% since hitting a low on March 23.

-But the S&P 500 is still down roughly 16% from the record set in February as numbers roll in and show the cataclysmic damage being done to the economy.
-Roughly 22 million U.S. workers have lost their jobs in the last month as businesses shut down.
+But the S&P 500 is still down roughly 16% from its record high in February.
+Some 22 million U.S. workers have lost their jobs in the last month as businesses shut down.
 Banks are bracing for consumers and businesses to default on billions of dollars in loans, and no one can say for sure when the economy will get back to anything approximating “normal.”